ThrillStays

 Updated for 2026 — Accurate as of February 2026.

 Slovenia is the overachiever of European adventure destinations.
-A country roughly the size of Wales contains the eastern Julian Alps (with 2,864m Triglav as the centerpiece), the Soča River (arguably Europe’s most beautiful mountain river), the largest cave system in the world open to tourists, extraordinary cycling infrastructure, and a capital city that is frequently cited as one of Europe’s most livable.
+A country roughly the size of Wales contains the eastern Julian Alps (with 2,864m Triglav as the centerpiece), the Soča River (arguably Europe’s most beautiful mountain river), the largest cave system in the world open to tourists, extraordinary cycling infrastructure, and a capital city frequently cited as one of Europe’s most livable.
 All of this is accessible within a 90-minute drive of Ljubljana, which receives direct budget airline connections from most European cities.

 Getting to Slovenia